 \section{Differential Evolution}

 Differential evolution (DE) \cite{storn1997differential,wang2018composite} is used as a base optimizer to solve the dynamic constrained optimization problem in (\ref{eqn:3}), which is arguably one of the most powerful stochastic real-parameter optimization algorithms in current use.
-Different from traditional evolutionary algorithms (EAs), DE uses difference of individual trial solutions to explore the objective function landscape.
+Different from traditional EAs, DE uses difference of individual trial solutions to explore the objective function landscape.
 Typically, DE consists of four stages: initialization, mutation, crossover, and selection.\\

-\quad \emph{Step 1: Initialization}\\ The ultimate goal of DE is to find a global optimum point in a $D$-dimensional real parameter space $\mathcal{R}^D$.
-In the beginning, a randomly initiated population $P$ which consists of $NP$ $D$-dimensional individuals is generated.
-The subsequent generations in DE are denoted by $G=1,\cdots,G_{max}$.
+\quad \emph{Step 1: Initialization}\\ The ultimate goal of DE is to find a global optimum point in a $D$-dimensional real parameter space $\mathbb{R}^D$.
+In the beginning, a randomly initiated population $P$ which consists of $NP$ {(size of population)} $D$-dimensional individuals is generated. {$NP$ denotes the size of population where each individual with size $N \times (N-1) \times (T-1)$ denotes a solution that consists of the weighs of every directed link in the spreading network from time $t=1$ to time $T-1$.} The subsequent generations in DE are denoted by $G=1,\cdots,G_{max}$.
 The population at generation $G$ is denoted as follows:

 where ${\vec x}_{i,G}$ is the $i$th target vector in current generation:

 Initially ($G=0$), the population should be uniformly randomized within the search space constrained by the maximum and minimum bounds: ${{\vec x}_{\min }} = \left[ {{x_{1,\min }}, \cdots ,{x_{D,\min }}} \right]$ and ${{\vec x}_{\max }} = \left[ {{x_{1,\max }}, \cdots ,{x_{D,\max }}} \right]$.
 Hence the initialization is formulated as follows: